-The Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities, and personnel of the Company and it is authorized to retain independent legal, accounting, or such other advisors as it may deem necessary or advisable to carry out its duties.
-The Committee may retain these advisors without seeking approval of the Board of Directors.
-The Company shall provide appropriate funding, as determined by the Committee, for payment of the compensation to any advisors engaged by the Committee.
+The Committee is empowered to investigate any matter brought to its attention with full access to all books, records, facilities and personnel of the Company and it is authorised to retain independent legal, accounting or such other advisers as it may deem necessary or advisable to carry out its duties.
+The Committee may retain these advisers without seeking approval of the Board of Directors.
+The Company shall provide appropriate funding, as determined by the Committee, for payment of the compensation to any advisers engaged by the Committee.

 The Committee is also responsible for the preparation of the audit committee report required by the rules of the Securities and Exchange Commission (the “SEC”) to be included in the Company’s annual proxy statement.